Request a Demo

 Step 6: Calculate your shrinkage rate

-Shrinkage rate in call center refers to the amount of time an agent is not available to do productive work, such as answering calls, respond to support tickets, etc., despite being paid for it.
+Shrinkage rate in call center refers to the amount of time an agent is not available to do productive work, such as answering calls, responding to support tickets, etc., despite being paid for it.

 The industry standard for shrinkage is 35%, but you can work to reduce it.

-Step 7: Use the erlang call center staffing calculator
+Step 7: Use the Erlang call center staffing calculator

 Lastly, enter all the numbers you calculated from steps 1 to 6 in the Erlang call center staffing calculator